Technology Law

 Technology law is largely jurisdiction-agnostic at the statute level — POPIA reaches across SA, ECTA reaches across SA, the Copyright Act reaches across SA.
 But the practice of advising technology businesses is concentrated, repeat-engagement work where the value comes from continuity, accessibility and shared context.
 Three concrete Pretoria advantages:

-Proximity to the Information Regulator
+Proximity to SITA and the DCDT

 Government-procurement adjacency